Terascale-All-sensing-Research-Studio/Workforce_Robotics_Survey_Dataset/README.md

 ## Perceptions Towards Working with Coworkers

-The following questions were asked to participants to garner perceptions towards coworkers engaged in collaborative tasks in the workplace:
+The following questions were asked to participants to garner perceptions towards coworkers when needing assistance in the workplace:

 | Dataset Column | Demographic | Possible Values |
 | ------------- | ------------- | ------------- |